H-0744

 Plain Language

-Persons possessing commercially-captured biometric identifiers must store, transmit, and protect them using reasonable care, at a level at least as protective as the manner in which they protect other confidential information.
-This establishes a floor — biometric data must receive at least the same security treatment as any other confidential data the entity possesses.
+Entities possessing commercially captured biometric identifiers must store, transmit, and protect them using reasonable care, at a level at least as protective as the entity uses for its other confidential information.
+This establishes a floor — not a ceiling — requiring that biometric data receive at least parity treatment with the entity's most sensitive data categories.

 Statutory Text